honalele/homepage/README.md

 My research interest is modeling personalized driving styles for autonomous driving.
 During my PhD course, I first model subjective risk levels for individuals, and I will implement a Human-in-the-Loop prototype for personalized data-driven control to combine learning based risk models with model predictive control.

-I am also the founder of AquaAge Inc.

 [Company homepage](https://www.aquaage.ai/)

 My search information is updated in ResearchGate, which is from following.